Personal information is anything that can identify you as an individual, either on its own or by reference to other information.

 We get your personal information from:

-you or your family when you complete our forms, speak to us on the phone, face to face or communicate with us by email
+the information you supply to us, for example when you complete our forms, speak to us on the phone, face to face or communicate with us by email or letter

-If you don't tell us something we need to know, your personal records may not be accurate and this could affect the services provided.
+If you don't tell us something we need to know, you could be breaking the law.

 We may use email to communicate with you in relation to the services we provide.
 For security reasons we will keep any personal information to a minimum in any email we send to you.